trivikverma/researchgroup/content/courses/epa1316-2020/assessment/project-template.md

 [^1]: Note: I am not interested in assessing your writing skills in English.
 The assessment of this course will evaluate your ability to obtain, scrub, explore, model, interpret and communicate your findings **coherently**.

+#### Title

+Please include,
+- a suitable title
+- your names
+- student numbers

 #### Abstract (250 words or less)

 - State what we know about the subject/problem/big picture